-The Service Desk is also a member of Enterprise Support within ITS, but encompasses a wider scope including RIT staff and faculty.
-The Service Desk acts as the primary point of customer contact for all things ITS, and can route specific problems to other departments within ITS.
-Students will need to contact the Service Desk for problems relating to their RIT user account (formerly known as DCE account) and e-mail problems.
-Resnet may refer students to the Service Desk for miscellaneous problems that we are not equipped to handle.
+The RIT Service Center (RSC) is also a member of Enterprise Support within ITS, but encompasses a wider scope including RIT staff and faculty.
+The RSC acts as the primary point of customer contact for all things ITS, and can route specific problems to other departments within ITS.
+Students will need to contact the RSC for problems relating to their RIT user account (formerly known as DCE account) and e-mail problems.
+Resnet may refer students to the RSC for miscellaneous problems that we are not equipped to handle.
 Any questions or issues from students specifically relating to your Network connection, including but not limited to, the functionality of the network jack in your room, the status of your computer registration(s) and requests for additional IP addresses are handled within Resnet.

-The ITS Service Desk is located on the academic side of campus in Building 7B, and for student convenience the Resnet office is located on the first floor of Nathaniel Rochester Hall (NRH) on the residential side of campus.
+The RIT Service Center is located on the academic side of campus in Building 7B, and for student convenience the Resnet office is located on the first floor of Nathaniel Rochester Hall (NRH) on the residential side of campus.

 The Tech Center is a general-purpose computer repair, maintenance and upgrade facility.
 Problems most commonly handled by the Tech Center include operating system patching, virus scanning and removal, and spyware/adware cleaning.
 The Tech Center is also well equipped to perform a general "tune-up" and security check on your computer to ensure it is running at its best.

 The Tech Center can also diagnose problematic computers and hardware, replace damaged components, install upgrade components, and can perform data recovery in some situations.